vigor-nf/vigor/README.md

 | `intel_iommu=on iommu=pt`                        | Set the IOMMU to passthrough, required on some CPUs for DPDK's huge pages to run at full performance                                      |

+# Running an NF on the DSOS

+SOSPTODO Arseniy since you figured it out, can you explain how to run the dsos here? both in qemu (there seems to be a make target for that?) and on bare metal

 # FAQ

 - Q: DPDK says `No free hugepages reported in hugepages-1048576kB`, what did I do wrong?